adamtorres/rpi-cluster/raspberrypi-rpinode.md

     My IP address is 192.168.1.37

-!!! ssh is not active.

 Feel free to ssh into the Pi at this point.
 You will have to remove a line from your local known_hosts file as described in the earlier section, "SSH into the pi".
+The default hostname is currently being used (raspberry).

 Use the default credentials to log in - pi/raspberry.
 Run the next SSD script.
 This will configure various settings including the hostname.
 It will take a while as one of the first steps is to update the apt cache and do a full-upgrade.